 Tree Protection for Trees Across Leeds

-Tree Preservation Orders (TPOs) and conservation areas are the two most common forms of protections in regards to trees under the jurisdiction of the local council.
+Tree preservation orders (TPOs) and conservation areas are the two most common forms of protections in regard to trees under the jurisdiction of the local council.
 Both operate in similar ways, specifically in the sense that the council must give prior consent before any trees within these criteria are disturbed.
-However, a Tree Preservation Order (TPO) will be given to individual trees, while a conservation area will apply to all trees within a stated zone.
+However, a tree preservation order (TPO) will be given to individual trees, while a conservation area will apply to all trees within a stated zone.

 Assessments on Trees

 In order to bypass the issues that could arise from TPOs or conservation areas that impact your development, an arboriculturist would recommend a baseline assessment known as a BS5837 tree survey.
 When a tree survey has been arranged, a professional arboricultural consultant will attend the site and look at all trees present, determining the condition and value of each tree before deciding the best approach for each tree by rating them using a grading system.